allanderek/pole-prediction-elm/README.md

 - [x] Results however, can be partial, and we do not need to worry about validation because if that is really the result then that's the result.
 - [x] Figure out how to input safety car.
 - [x] Perhaps just use a native alert for confirmation/failure of submission.

+## Getting data
+- [ ] I'd really like some uniform way for each route to just describe what data it needs and then for the effects to be automatically calculated from that.
+In particular it should also set the appropriate loading state, because that's not being done everywhere perfectly.
+- [ ] Ideally as well we would record the time that we last got the data and it would decide whether it needed to 're-get' it.
+This will come up in particular for the results.
+Which would be nice if we could automatically re-get the results on a session page.
+Though of course we could have a button to do that, and also we want to worry about viewing a session from a long time ago.

 ## Database migration